icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
 - [Intro to Physical Oceanography](https://github.com/rabernat/intro_to_physical_oceanography) - Course materials for Introduction to Physical Oceanography.
+- [TSG-QC](https://git.outils-is.ird.fr/grelet/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.
+- [WRF-Hydro](https://github.com/NCAR/wrf_hydro_nwm_public) - A community modeling system and framework for hydrologic modeling and model coupling.
+- [rwrfhydro](https://github.com/NCAR/rwrfhydro) - A community-contributed tool box for managing, analyzing, and visualizing WRF Hydro (and HydroDART) input and output files in R.
+- [PCR-GLOBWB_model](https://github.com/UU-Hydro/PCR-GLOBWB_model) - A large-scale hydrological model intended for global to regional studies.
+- [HydroShare](https://github.com/hydroshare/hydroshare) - A is a collaborative website for better access to data and models in the hydrologic sciences.

 ### Atmosphere